djha-skin/nrdl/README.md

 `nil`, and `null` into `cl:null`, and straight up `read`s numbers in (as long as they validate as valid JSON numbers).

-The function `generate-to` has this signature:
+The function `generate-to` serializes a compound data structure to a stream.
+It has this signature:

 `(generate-to strm val &key (pretty-indent 0) json-mode)`